jankaszel/hyperwell-thesis/chapters/implementation.md

 ## Bridging Decentralized Networks and the Web {#sec:bridging}

-Web applications leverage technologies planned, audited, and released by the World Wide Web Consortium (W3C).
-These technologies are known as _web technologies_ and are commonly supported by web browsers such as Mozilla Firefox, Google Chrome, and macOS Safari.
-Web applications are a popular way of providing tools and services, as opposed to native applications executed directly by the user’s operating system, due to three factors:

-* User Experience (UX): Websites are accessible by entering Uniform Resource Locators (URLs).
-Users don’t have to manually download an application bundle and run it on their machine, as browsers download the application code and assets in-promptu.
-* Developer Experience (DX): Developers can choose from a variety of standardized, open technologies for realizing their applications: Building web documents with HTML, realizing complex business logics with JavaScript,
-* Business Benefits: ...

 ![An architecture leveraging a gateway node for bridging resources from a P2P system into the Web [@matsubara2010].
 For providing access to a P2P network, the gateway acts as both a peer within the P2P network and as a HTTP server.
 Gateway logic translates between both systems.](figures/matsubara-p2p-gateway.png){#fig:p2p-gateway short-caption="Architecture for bridging resources from a P2P system into the Web"}

-_TODO:_ Make it explicit that the work done in this chapter (and for the thesis) has been to build an architecture that serves in two ways: First, it has to be built around hypermerge—the library itself does not provide any de-facto requirement of how data should be distributed.
+TODO: Make it explicit that the work done in this chapter (and for the thesis) has been to build an architecture that serves in two ways: First, it has to be built around hypermerge—the library itself does not provide any de-facto requirement of how data should be distributed.
 It facilitates data distribution.
 Second, the architecture should resemble the notion that I have imposed in @sec:annotation.

-_TODO:_ Emphasize the limitations for modern JavaScript applications: With the Node.js runtime—in theory—,the same code can be executed isomorphically on both directly on a devices as well as in the browser.
+TODO: Emphasize the limitations for modern JavaScript applications: With the Node.js runtime—in theory—,the same code can be executed isomorphically on both directly on a devices as well as in the browser.
 However, both platforms serve different environments: Node.js supports bindings to native code, such as libraries written in C++, while browsers provide separate APIs of the web platform, such as WebGL graphics and access to device sensors.
 Thus, having

-*TODO:* Maybe give an introduction to Hyperswarm, swarms, and how replication commonly happens for Hyperswarm/Hypercore?
+TODO: Maybe give an introduction to Hyperswarm, swarms, and how replication commonly happens for Hyperswarm/Hypercore?
 Also, an introduction to *duplex streams* would be helpful.
 What is *replication*?

-_TODO:_ Three approaches to bridging decentralized networks and the web by using web technologies supported by contemporary web browsers (@fig:bridging-approaches):
+TODO: Three approaches to bridging decentralized networks and the web by using web technologies supported by contemporary web browsers (@fig:bridging-approaches):

 ![Approaches for bridging between decentralized file-sharing networks and the web.](figures/bridging-approaches.png){#fig:bridging-approaches short-caption="Approaches for bridging between decentralized file-sharing networks and the web"}